Recognizing the first signs and symptoms of pregnancy

 4. Chronic fatigue

-Right from the start of pregnancy and throughout the first trimester, pregnant women generally feel anirrepressible urge to sleep or take a nap.
+From the start of pregnancy and throughout the first trimester, pregnant women generally feel anirrepressible urge to sleep or take a nap.
 This almost permanent state of tiredness is the result of the various hormonal changes taking place in her body, and is one of the many symptoms of pregnancy in the early weeks.

 5. Nausea and stomach ache